 - Wash hands with soap and water for 20 seconds and use hand-sanitizer to clean hands after using the restroom or after touching a surface (to kill the virus).

-Pastors and church leaders should model protocols at all times and speak often about the guidelines to help positively influence behaviors of participants.
+Pastors and church leaders should model protocols at all times and speak often about the guidelines with intentions of positively influencing participant behaviors.
 They should also help the entire gathering understand that we are our sibling’s keeper and demonstrate this by helping one another follow all health guidelines.

-The Re-Entering Well Task Force should identify and train a team of people, “wellbeing guides,” who will ensure that social distancing and other prevention measures are being observed during gatherings.
+The Re-Entering Well Task Force should identify and train a team of “wellbeing guides” who will ensure that physical distancing and other prevention measures are observed during gatherings.
 Please note that pastors will not be able to focus on this in addition to their other responsibilities on Sunday mornings and gatherings where they are responsible for teaching or leading.

-Ushers and greeters will need to be trained and paired with wellbeing guides who are able to manage potential confrontations with people who do not adhere to the health safety guidelines.
+Ushers and greeters should be trained and paired with wellbeing guides who are able to manage potential confrontations with people who do not adhere to the health safety guidelines.

-Select the right persons for this task.
-The wellbeing guides need to be:
+- Select the right people for these tasks.
+The wellbeing guides must be:

-Willing to be in position during the gathering to ensure adherence to the policy outside and inside of the building;
+- Willing to ensure adherence to policies outside and inside of the building;

-Calm and reassuring when addressing participants, aware that some people may have anxieties about being in public settings at this time.
+- Calm and reassuring when interacting with participants, and aware that some people may have anxieties about being in public settings.
 These anxieties may present themselves in unexpected ways; and

-If someone is leaving their car or standing outside the church without a facemask say something like: “May I get you a mask?
+- If someone is approaching the church without a facemask say something like: “May I get you a mask?
 One of the ways we show our love and care for one another is requiring everyone to wear one.”

-Consider developing a mechanism whereby wellbeing guides can call for backup if overseeing a large property or if the congregation is likely to be resistant.
+- Consider developing a mechanism whereby wellbeing guides can call for backup if participant resistance emerges or if the gathering is particularly large.

 Wellbeing guides will play a key leadership role in helping a church do re-entry well.
-They will also provide leadership that ensures that blame and stigma related to the diagnosis of COVID-19 are avoided within the congregation.
+They will also provide leadership that ensures that blame and stigma related to the diagnosis of COVID-19 or decisions about vaccinations are avoided within the congregation.
 Knowing and sharing honest and factual information will enhance success in this role.